-- Handing in essays is normally via reception and through staff pigeonholes outside reception hours. - Staff have certain office hours reserved to see students.
+- Handing in essays is normally through staff pigeonholes (fourth floor, Oval building) or via email/"BlackBoard". - Staff have certain office hours reserved to see students.
 During term-time students can go and see staff then.
-In weeks in which there is no teaching they can make appointments through reception, directly with the lecturer they wish to speak to or via e-mail. - Members of staff can be asked short questions through e-mail.
+In weeks in which there is no teaching they can make appointments directly with the lecturer they wish to speak to or via e-mail.

+• Members of staff can be asked short questions through e-mail.
 Students can normally expect to get an answer to e-mail questions within 3 working days.